YannZyl/py-cae/README.md

-# CAE/GCN Face Synthesize Application
+# Adversarial-CAE Face Synthesize Application

-CAE/GCN is a good framework for face synthesize and data arguement.
+Adversarial-CAE  is a good framework for face synthesize and data arguement.
 It has been originally introduced in this research `GCN`[article](https://arxiv.org/abs/1705.02887) & `Pix2Pix`
 [article](https://arxiv.org/pdf/1611.07004v1.pdf)
 This repository contains a tensorflow implementation of Adversarial-CAE.